kbroman/kbroman.github.io/pages/pubpics/rqtlexper_fig1.md

 ![Broman (2014) Fig 1](../../assets/bigpubpics/rqtlexper_fig1_lg.png)

 **Figure 1**. &mdash; Typical analysis results from R/qtl.
-A: LOD curves across the genome, measuring association between phenotype and genotype across, and B: Association between genotype and phenotype at the marker with the strongest association.
+A: LOD curves across the genome, measuring association between phenotype and genotype, and B: Association between genotype and phenotype at the marker with the strongest association.
 The data are from Moore et al. (2013); panel B was created using the R package beeswarm.